alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix

 Switch from `mesa-va-drivers` to `mesa-va-drivers-freeworld`.
-[Guide on how to do so.](https://fostips.com/hardware-acceleration-video-fedora/) Then reboot your machine.
+[Guide on how to do so](https://fostips.com/hardware-acceleration-video-fedora/) or [the RPM docs](https://rpmfusion.org/Howto/Multimedia).
+Then reboot your machine.

 ## Nvidia driver version requirements